What is devolution?

 Revenue Scotland is responsible for the collection and administration of these two devolved taxes.
 You can find out more information on the Revenue Scotland website.

 The Scotland Act 2012 gave the Scottish Parliament the power to introduce a Scottish rate of income tax.
-The Scottish rate of income tax (SRIT) took effect on 6 April 2016 and applied to Scottish taxpayers during the tax year 2016/17.
+The Scottish rate of income tax (SRIT) took effect on 6 April 2016 and has applied to Scottish taxpayers since 2016/17.
 HMRC were responsible for collecting and administering the SRIT.